Enablers

 Regulatory Efficiency

-The market need for advanced reactors to enable the United States and Canada to meet their decarbonization goals will result in innovative designs that regulators have not previously approved and at a volume of licensing applications that far exceeds the NRC’s or Canadian Nuclear Safety Commission’s (CNSC’s) current capacity.
+The market need for advanced reactors to enable the United States and Canada to meet their increasing energy demand will result in innovative designs that regulators have not previously approved and at a volume of licensing applications that far exceeds the NRC’s or CNSC’s current capacity.

-Current regulations and key policy and technical positions in the United States and Canada have been established based on existing technologies—light-water reactors (LWRs) in the United States and heavywater reactors in Canada.
-While some progress has been made to update the regulatory framework, the current regulatory framework is not efficient for advanced reactor technologies.
-If not updated, the regulatory framework may discourage the innovation necessary for providing valuable benefits to the market.
-It is understood the first time a new design undergoes a review it will take longer than later applications.
+Current regulations and key policy and technical positions in the United States and Canada have been established based on existing technologies, light-water reactors (LWRs) in the United States, and heavy-water reactors in Canada.
+In the United States, the regulatory frameworks are beginning to be updated in response to recent legislative actions, such as the ADVANCE Act and executive orders to ensure they are more efficient for advanced reactor technologies.
+These updates to the regulatory framework will enable the innovation necessary for providing valuable benefits to the market.
+It is understood that the first time a new design undergoes a review it will take longer than later applications.

 The key opportunities to enable regulatory efficiency are: